MRobertEvers/meg-lang/readme.md

 The output is `sushi`.

 The `./sushi` executable takes a single argument, the file to compile.
 It produces an `output.o` file, which can be linked normally against C linkage.

+For example you can compile a compilable executable using gcc or clang. `gcc ./output.o`

 You can use clang to bootstrap calling into our object code.